Ugo Brusati: Early Military Career

-Brusatiwas born in Monza on 25 June 1847, the eldest son of Giuseppe and Teresa Aman and in a household with strong nationalism.
-Determined to undertake a military career, he attended the Military College of Florence to enter the on 2 June 1864.
-In 1866, at the time of the Third Italian War of Independence, he obtained the appointment as second lieutenant.
+Brusati was born in Monza on 25 June 1847, the eldest son of Giuseppe and Teresa Aman, into a household with strong nationalism.
+Determined to undertake a military career, he attended the Military College of Florence to enter the Royal Academy of Turin on 2 June 1864.
+In 1866, at the time of the Third Italian War of Independence, he obtained the appointment as a second lieutenant.
 He soon proved to be an excellent officer of the general staff, from 1870 he attended the War School of Turin, of which he later became a professor.
 Between 20 December 1887 and 10 March 1891 he held the position of military attaché at the Italian Embassy in Vienna.
 He was then promoted to the rank of colonel on 23 August 1891 and assumed command of the 71st Infantry Regiment.
 During his service, he wrote some literary works about his military services, intended for use by officers of the General Staff.